yasushi-saito/tffilesync/README.md

 Syncer copies a remote directory to a another directory at the start.
 It then continuously watches the latter directory and reflects any changes to it to the remote directory.

+This code is in public domain.

 A typical usage is to sync TF checkpoint files to S3.
 Example: